uschpc/webportal-netlify-gatsby/src/user-guides/software/r.md

 ### Using R on Discovery

-On the Discovery cluster, R has been installed using the OpenBLAS library for improved performance.
+Begin by logging in to Discovery.
+You can find instructions for this in the [Getting Started guide](user-information/user-guides/high-performance-computing/discovery/getting-started).

-To use R, first load the corresponding module:
+To use R on Discovery, first load the corresponding module:

 ```sh
 module load r
 ```

-This loads the default version, which is typically the newest version available.
-If you want to load a different version, be sure to specify the version of R when loading.
+This loads the default version (currently 3.6.1).
+If you want a different version, be sure to specify the version of R when loading.
 For example:

 ```sh
 module load r/3.5.3